prprprus/PyMySQLPool/README.md

 ## Parameters for the pool initial:

-- `host`: Host of MySQL server
+- `host`: Host of MySQL server, default for localhost
-- `port`: Port of MySQL server
+- `port`: Port of MySQL server, default for 3306
-- `user`: User of MySQL server
+- `user`: User of MySQL server, default for None
-- `password`: Password of MySQL server
+- `password`: Password of MySQL server, default for None
-- `db`: Database of MySQL server
+- `db`: Database of MySQL server, default for None
-- `charset`: Charset of MySQL server
+- `charset`: Charset of MySQL server, default for utf8
-- `cursorclass`: Class of MySQL Cursor
+- `cursorclass`: Class of MySQL Cursor, default for pymysql.cursors.DictCursor
-- `autocommit`: auto commit mode
+- `autocommit`: auto commit mode, default for False
-- `min_size`: Minimum size of connection pool
+- `min_size`: Minimum size of connection pool, default for 1
-- `max_size`: Maximum size of connection pool
+- `max_size`: Maximum size of connection pool, default for 3
-- `timeout`: Watting time in the multi-thread environment
+- `timeout`: Watting time in the multi-thread environment, default for 10.0
-- `interval`: Statistical cycle time
+- `interval`: Statistical cycle time, default for 600.0
-- `stati_mun`: Statistical frequency
+- `stati_mun`: Statistical frequency, default for 3
-- `multiple`: Regulation standard
+- `multiple`: Regulation standard, default for 4
-- `counter`: Counter
+- `counter`: Counter, default for 0
-- `accumulation`: Statiscal result
+- `accumulation`: Statiscal result, default for 0

 ## Roadmap